Extreme Ownership delivers you the most powerful, combat tested Navy SEAL weapons.

 These types of military books are replete with manipulative appeals to higher ideals which, at the core, have this exchange: we give you a badge, you give your limbs or life.

-And then they sprinkle in some “brotherhood”, “honor” and some other ethereal stuff.
+The puppetters sprinkle in some “brotherhood”, “honor” and some other ethereal ideals.

 And that’s the definition of a sucker’s trade.